Gargoyle Gecko Care Page

 Hatchlings = Keeping hatchlings and juveniles together is not recommended, as they are known to be cannibalistic.

-2 geckos would need a bare minimum of 36” x 18” x 36” terrarium.
-For each additional gecko after that, another 5-10 gallons of space must be added.
+2 geckos would need a bare minimum of 23,000 cubic inches of space - a 3'x3'x6' terrarium, for example.
+For each additional gecko after that, another 10 gallons of space must be added.
 The more geckos sharing a space, the higher the risk of incompatibility and competition.

 Gargoyle Gecko Enclosure Examples